ruchit-p/dynastyweb/README.md

 - **Forms**: React Hook Form with Zod validation
 - **State Management**: React Context + Custom Hooks

+## Important Notes

+### Authentication System
+The authentication system uses the `AuthGuard` component for route protection.
+This component provides:

+- **Client-side route protection** that redirects unauthenticated users to the login page
+- **Email verification** checks to ensure users have verified accounts
+- **Seamless redirects** back to the originally requested page after login
+- **Configurable behavior** with options for verification requirements, loading states, and more

+For more information on the authentication system, see [Authentication Guide](./docs/AUTH_GUIDE.md).

 ## Getting Started

 ### Prerequisites